junxit/us-congress-bills-117/metadata.md

 - 2022-03-24 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 Without written report.
 - 2022-03-24 — Committee on Commerce, Science, and Transportation.
 Reported by Senator Cantwell with an amendment in the nature of a substitute.
 Without written report.
 - 2022-03-24 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 311.
+- 2022-03-31 — Amendment SA 5017 agreed to in Senate by Unanimous Consent.
+- 2022-03-31 — Amendment SA 5017 proposed by Senator Schumer for Senator Cantwell. (consideration: CR S1891; text: CR S1915-1919) In the nature of a substitute.
+- 2022-03-31 — Measure laid before Senate by unanimous consent. (consideration: CR S1887-1901; text: CR S1887-1891)
+- 2022-03-31 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: CR S1915-1919)
+- 2022-03-31 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.
+- 2022-03-31 — Senate amendment agreed to: Amendment SA 5017 agreed to in Senate by Unanimous Consent.
+- 2022-03-31 — Senate amendment proposed (on the floor): Amendment SA 5017 proposed by Senator Schumer for Senator Cantwell.(consideration: CR S1891; text: CR S1915-1919)
+- 2022-03-31 — Senate amendment submitted
+- 2022-03-31 — The committee substitute withdrawn by Unanimous Consent.